I-scorpio/bdd-gherkin/README.md

 #### **Run code using IDE using IntelliJ**
 -   Unzip the zip file (if you downloaded one).
 -   Open IntelliJ
-    -   File -> Import -> Existing Maven Project -> Navigate to the folder where you unzipped the zip
-    - File -> New -> Project from Existing Source -> Navigate to the folder where you unzipped the zip
+    - File -> New -> Project from Existing Source -> Navigate to the folder where you unzipped the project
     - Select the project name
 ######  Proceed to this step if project was cloned
 - Navigate to ***src/test/java/runnerTest/runnerTest.java***
 - Right click on the file ***runnerTest.java*** and run